zzalscv2/FFEA/doc/2-UserManual/5-ShortRangeForces.md

  a steric repulsion that is proportional to the overlapping of the tetrahedra of the interacting faces will be calculated.
-More specifically, the repulsive energy will be proportional to the volume of the overlapping tetrahedra, and the repulsive force proportional to the area enclosing the ovelapping volume.
+More specifically, the repulsive energy will be proportional to the volume of the overlapping tetrahedra, and the repulsive force proportional to the gradient of this volume in the direction of the line joining the node in every tetrahedra that is not part of the interacting face.
  The magnitude of this interaction can be modulated through a single parameter,

       < vdw_steric_factor = F >